|

 are rechargeable.

-prices are one dollar per battery, and the minimum order is
+Prices: Batteries are 50¢ per battery and the minimum order is

-prices discounted by 25%!
+prices discounted by 25% or more!
 Needless to say, most of our

 patients buy their batteries in August.